way2akash/chatGPT-for-Youtube/README.md

 In Chrome browser, go to chrome://extensions page and switch on developer mode.
 This enables the ability to locally install a Chrome extension.

-Now click on the `LOAD UNPACKED` and browse to `[PROJECT_HOME]\build` ,This will install the React app as a Chrome extension.
+Now click on the `LOAD UNPACKED` and browse to `youtube-summary-with-chatgpt\build` ,This will install the React app as a Chrome extension.

-When you go to any website and click on extension icon, injected page will toggle.
+when you open any video on youtube, it will automatically create `YOUTUBE SUMMARY WITH CHATGPT` panel above video suggestions in right side